eclipse-archived/ceylon-lang.org/blog/2017-08-21-eclipse-ceylon.md

 The Red Hat brand is a synonym for open-source, quality, and community trust.
 But we've also had a growing fear that the strong association with just one company may have been holding back our community.
-We've always seen this project as "nuetral ground", not as a vehicle for the business goals of one company, but we're not sure if the project is perceived that way from outside.
+We've always seen this project as "neutral ground", not as a vehicle for the business goals of one company, but we're not sure if the project is perceived that way from outside.